grassoste/GP4_standalone/README.md

 ### Cite us!

-If you use our tool in your paper please cite:
+If you use our tool in your paper please cite: Stefano Grasso, Tjeerd van Rij, Jan Maarten van Dijl, GP<sup>4</sup>: an integrated Gram-Positive Protein Prediction Pipeline for subcellular localization mimicking bacterial sorting, *Briefings in Bioinformatics*, Volume 22, Issue 4, July 2021, bbaa302, https://doi.org/10.1093/bib/bbaa302

 ### Troubleshooting

-If you run in any issue specific with GP4, please report it.
+If you run in any issue specific with GP<sup>4</sup>, please report it.
 We'll try to help you!
 In the meanwhile you can run your predictions at: http://gp4.hpc.rug.nl/